Benex254/yt-x/README.md

 **Fix:**

-- [ ] Fix the channel sub menu by making it conform to the new preview logic
+- [x] Fix the channel sub menu by making it conform to the new preview logic
-- [ ] Fix the channel image preview
+- [x] Fix the channel image preview
-- [ ] Fix recent list not updating
 - [ ] Fix bug where going back in the channels menu may result into weird behavior

 **Documentation and refactor:**

 - [ ] Document all functionality
 - [ ] Remove all code in relation to lib-x which was used as a template for this project
-- [ ] Save the image and preview scripts with the filename as the id of the video or channel.
+- [x] Save the image and preview scripts with the filename as the id of the video or channel.
-- [ ] Save the channel preview script as a file
 - [ ] Write completions for fish
-- [ ] Switch to json for the config file
 - [ ] Don't force sixel graphics when using chafa
-- [ ] Remove unnecessary comments
+- [x] Remove unnecessary comments